murphyme44/APCSA/README.md

 # APCSA
-Michael Murphy's java projects for AP Computer Science A 2019-2020!
+Michael Murphy's java and python projects for AP Computer Science A 2019-2020 and Honors Computer Science 2018-2019!